Kenya Airways, Alitalia Sign Codeshare Deal

 Alitalia and Kenya Airways are both members of the SkyTeam alliance.

-The new codeshare flights are available for sale through the airlines' reservation systems and in travel agencies, for travels from June 12 when Kenya Airways will inaugurate its four-weekly service between Jomo Kenyatta International Airport in Nairobi and Leonardo da Vinci International Airport in Fiumicino, Rome.
+The new codeshare flights are available for sale through the airlines' reservation systems and in travel agencies from 14 March 2019, for travels from 12 June 2019 when Kenya Airways will inaugurate its four-weekly service between Jomo Kenyatta International Airport in Nairobi and Leonardo da Vinci International Airport in Fiumicino, Rome.

 Alitalia flies to 77 destinations, including 22 Italian and 55 international destinations, with over 3600 weekly flights and 102 routes.